-There is a typical reaction when doing research around what regulations you need to adhere to.
-Most tend to focus their efforts towards the FDA’s 21 CFR Part 11 due to its international reach, however if a lot of your efforts are focused in Europe, you’ll want to be mindful of some of the guidelines that you have to adhere to over the pond.
+There is a typical reaction when doing research around what regulations you need to account for.
+Most tend to focus their efforts towards the FDA’s 21 CFR Part 11 due to its international reach, however, if most of your efforts are focused in Europe, you’ll want to be mindful of some of the guidelines to adhere to over on that side of the pond.

-In the following piece, we attempt to give you an overview of some of the key points that you need to understand when looking at Eudralex Annex 11.
+Let's dive into some of the key points to understand when looking at Eudralex Annex 11.

 An Overview of Annex 11